webbiscuit/webbiscuit-website/source/cv/index.md

 **October 2017 – Present**

-BJSS are an agile-centric software consultancy who have a number of high-profile clients.
-I work here as a software consultant, and have led some of our software projects.
-My roles have varied, but I've been a developer, tech lead, architect, data engineer, analyst and consultant.
-I've been doing lots of exciting cloud tranformation projects, mostly in AWS but some Azure ones too.
+BJSS is an agile-centric software consultancy who have a number of high-profile clients.
+I work here as a software consultant and have led some of our software projects.
+I've been mostly developing, but also involved in bids, architecture, analysis and people management at all stages of projects – bidding, pre-sales, workshops, discovery and delivery.
+I've also been a line manager to help with our developer's professional development.
+I’ve been helping shape the Nottingham, Birmingham, Lisbon offices and graduate academies to build our future teams by conducting competency-based interviews and providing timely feedback to reduce the time to hire.

+A lot of my consulting has been helping organisations realise their digital transformation journeys and move to the cloud (AWS/Azure) or optimising how it is used in the business.

 #### Projects

-- Technical lead for government contract to enable customers to view and manage financial data for their business.
-This involved a nodejs express webserver running in AWS lambda and surfacing data from legacy systems.
+**Government Projects**
+- Tech lead to create a new web frontend to enable government backed businesses to manage their accounts and bookings.
 Working to GDS guidelines.
+(Javascript/AWS).
-- Technical lead for high-profile government project, building an ionic web application and microservices, to fundamentally transform process and the day-to-day jobs of staff.
-Working to GDS guidelines.
+- Technical lead for high-profile government project to digitally transform a life defining process.
+Working to GDS guidelines, and the project won awards.
+(Ionic/Typescript/AWS)

+**Hack 24**

 - Represented the company at Hack24 in a team of four, taking first prize in the Microsoft Azure category for creative use of cognitive services.
 Won an XBox.

-- Technical lead for chatbot proof of concept to help with FAQs at a call centre.
+**Chatbots**

+Created an internal serverless chatbot framework and took this to a client to remove the burden from call centre agents.
+(AWS/Javascript/Python/AI)

+**Currency Exchange**

-- Technical lead for transforming a monolith into microservices for a currency exchange company.
+Tech lead to transform a monolith into distributed microservices (C#/Service Fabric)

+**Finance**

-- Data engineer using Azure Databricks and PySpark for big data processing and generating credit reports for a financial company.
+- Data engineer and platform for big data processing (Python/PySpark/Azure)

+- Data engineer and platform for data processing (Python/Pandas/AWS)

+**Consulting**

+- Advised a law company on the architecture of a patent renewal system

+- Advised a manufacturing company with their current software landscape and helped defined a future roadmap with actionable steps

 ### Software Developer/Team Lead - Romax Technology/Romax InSight

 **January 2014 – September 2017**

-Romax InSight monitor and offer consultation and engineering services on wind turbines all over the world.
-They can also recommend, design and install improved designs to increase the turbine life.
-Fleet Monitor is the flagship web software package for InSight used by wind monitoring engineers to analyse and report on the health of wind turbines.

-Romax InSight was acquired by Castrol in Feb 2017.
+As tech lead at Romax InSight I oversaw and delivered the technical handover and knowledge share during an acquisition by Castrol.

+I led a team of 3 developers and developed a wind turbine monitoring system which was used globally.
+This was written in Python with a front end in javascript.
+When I became tech lead I transitioned a legacy frontend to Angular and created an architecture to gradually break a monolith system into distributed microservices.
+I was able to reimagine the delivery process and bring in a more agile way of working, taking the product from a 6-9 monthly release cycle to a more responsive Kanban model and enabling a weekly release if the business required.

 #### Achievements & Responsibilities